Getting Help with Mental Illness

 It feels suggestive or taboo to bring up suicide.
 But I think it’s a generous, intimate thing to be able to say, have you ever thought about hurting yourself?
 That’s one of the most profound things you can share.
 To feel seen and heard and known and loved by another—that is intimacy.
 We’re all such mysteries, even to ourselves.
 Asking scary questions is a part of intimacy.
 Tell someone what’s on your mind and say, I just wonder if that’s on yours.

 Of course, sometimes people will get offended.
 And again, these are not easy conversations.
-And I’m not suggesting that having them means that no one will be depressed or no one will commit suicide.
+And I’m not suggesting that having them means that no one will be depressed or no one will die by suicide.
 We can’t always know when someone is struggling.
 And even when we do, and people are in treatment, they sometimes still hurt themselves.
 But these are all steps in removing some of the secrecy and stigma from mental illness so that more people can get the help they need.

 You can say something like, I know you’re saying that you’re okay but I just want you to know that I’m here for you.
 I’m always open.
 Ask them to look at you.
 Tell them that they can call you any time of day.
 And that they can think about it.